New York won't arrest you for stealing a subway ride anymore

 "If you drive down the FDR Drive at 80 mph, you’re gonna get a speeding ticket," Vance said.
 "And if you jump over a turnstile in midtown Manhattan, you go to jail.
 There need to be consequences, but they need to be proportionate."

 Detractors have argued that halting prosecution will create a subway free-for-all.
 Vance disagrees.
-He said his office has reduced intakes for minor “broken-windows” crimes like drinking in public by roughly 25 percent in the past four years, and that the same question was raised: Are we going to have a spike in crime?
+He said his office has reduced intakes for minor broken-windows crimes like drinking in public by roughly 25 percent in the past four years, and that the same question was raised: Are we going to have a spike in crime?

 "The answer is we haven't," Vance said.
 "The city of Manhattan has gotten safer, and I think we've demonstrated that there is a way forward that's simply better."